Food Security Program....

 As part of this process, Trailblazer also provides wells - through our Health program - to a percentage of trainees who don't already have one.
 This provides these farmers access to water for their enhanced and/or expanded agricultural activities.
 Many of the rural farmer trainees who already have wells, received those wells from Trailblazer's Health program.

 At the conclusion of each training, graduates receive some supplies and/or educational materials to help them incorporate their new skills and knowledge into their on-going agricultural pursuits.
-These “start-up” kits include:
+These “start-up” kits for comprehensive Homestead Garden training include:

-* Soil Preparation and Management: printed educational materials.
+* Soil Preparation and Management, Organic Pesticides and Fertilizers: printed educational materials.

-* Horticulture: printed educational materials, and seed packs for new crops.
+* Horticulture, Composting, and Earthworms: printed educational materials, and seed packs for new crops.

 Trailblazer identifies workshop participants, and those who receive a new well, through two avenues: the annual local government assessment of village needs (see "Our Strategy" under "About Us"); and by our Cambodian staff visiting with village chiefs and interested villagers to identify which farmers are best suited to participate in a training.
 This latter determination is largely based on the nutritional needs of a farmer’s family, and the motivation of a farmer to attend the workshop and institute the skills and knowledge s/he gains.